-The Indian financial sector is experiencing a rapid growth both in terms of a number of institutions and their diversity with several categories of new entities entering the market.
-The sector comprises of
+The Indian financial sector is experiencing rapid growth both in terms of a number of institutions and their diversity with several categories of new entities entering the market.
+The sector comprises:

-- Pension funds, mutual funds and other financial intermediaries which provide banking, insurance, and financial services.
+- Pension funds, mutual funds and other financial intermediaries that provide banking, insurance and financial services

-The BFSI sector provides opportunities of a whole spectrum ranging from the employment of a secure nature as in case of public sector banks and insurance companies to individual entrepreneurship by being Financial Consultants, Portfolio Managers to Fund Managers.
+The BFSI sector provides opportunities of a whole spectrum ranging from the employment of a secure nature as in case of public sector banks and insurance companies to individual entrepreneurship by being Financial Consultants, Portfolio Managers to Fund Managers etc.

-The continuous need of skilled manpower who can counsel to understand the nature of the customer and sell the appropriate product or product mix depending upon the financial needs is a challenge which needs to be supported by the education infrastructure.
+The continuous need of skilled manpower who can counsel to understand customer nature and sell appropriate product or product mix depending upon financial requirement is a challenge that needs to be supported by the education infrastructure.

-Banking: In the last two years, 68,000 to 70,000 vacancies have been filled up in Public sector banks, including in SBI.
-The number of candidates who registered for the common written examination for officer cadre posts in public sector banks conducted by the IBPS in 2016-17 was 19.67 lakh from 15.76 lakh in the previous year.
-Private Sector banks also provide immense opportunities for employment at different levels based on knowledge and experience.
+Banking: In the last two years, 68,000 to 70,000 vacancies have been filled up in public sector banks including in SBI.
+The number of candidates who registered for the common written examination for officer cadre posts in public sector banks conducted by the IBPS in 2016-17 was 19.67 lakh up from 15.76 lakh in the previous year.
+Private sector banks also provide immense opportunities for employment at different levels based on knowledge and experience.
 Entry of new banks like Payment Banks and Small Finance Banks has also added to the need for skilled manpower.

-Financial Services: Non-Banking financial entities have also increased many-fold and provide opportunities for employment and entrepreneurship.
-The areas where there is a huge demand for skilled professionals is financial analysis, portfolio management, infrastructure finance, asset recovery and reconstruction, stock broking, merchant banking, factoring, asset management etc. There is the immense opportunity for being entrepreneurs as personal finance managers, portfolio managers, sub-brokers, mutual fund dealers etc.
+Financial Services: Non-banking financial entities – which have also increased manyfold – provide opportunities for employment and entrepreneurship.
+Financial Analysis, Portfolio Management, Infrastructure Finance, Asset Recovery and Reconstruction, Stock Broking, Merchant Banking, Factoring, Asset Management etc are areas where there is a huge demand for skilled professionals.
+There is immense opportunity for being entrepreneurs as personal finance managers, portfolio managers, sub-brokers, mutual fund dealers etc.

 - Officers in banks handling retail banking, corporate banking, treasury operations, portfolio management, cash management, etc.

-- Officers in corporate agents and insurance brokers, insurance marketing firms, third party administrators etc.
+- Officers working as corporate agents and insurance brokers, insurance marketing firms, third party administrators etc.

-- Officers in non-banking financial companies like loan / gold loan/ investment / infrastructure finance / microfinance / asset reconstruction, asset management, stock broking, venture capital, merchant banking companies etc.
+- Officers in non-banking financial companies like loan / gold / investment / infrastructure / finance / microfinance / asset reconstruction, asset management, stock broking, venture capital, merchant banking companies etc.

 - Loan Servicing Desk (Assets)